-- Total water sales decreased by 4% compared to prior fiscal year, primarily driven by the state mandate to voluntarily reduce water use by 15% to 2020 levels.
-Residential water sales decreased by 7%, offset by a 10% increase in commercial water sales. - Total net position was higher by \$2,661 than the prior fiscal year due to favorable operating results. - Burbank's water rates are amongst some of the lowest in the region. - In October 2021, S&P Global Ratings assigned its 'AAA' long -term rating to the 2021 water revenue bonds and reaffirmed its 'AAA' long-term rating on the City's existing water revenue bonds.
+- Total water sales decreased by 4% compared to prior fiscal year, Burbank's water rates are amongst some of the lowest in the region. ٠ primarily driven by the state mandate to voluntarily reduce water In October 2021, S&P Global Ratings assigned its 'AAA' long -term use by 15% to 2020 levels.
+Residential water sales decreased by 7%, offset by a 10% increase in commercial water sales. rating to the 2021 water revenue bonds and re affirmed its 'AAA' long-term rating on the City's existing water revenue bonds. - Total net position was higher by \$2,661 than the prior fiscal year due to favorable operating results.